sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Fuzzing.md

-Fuzzing is just like spiking, but now that we know that this server is vulnerable to `TRUN` and not `STATS` we will use this python script for it
+Fuzzing is just like spiking, but now that we know that this server is vulnerable to `TRUN` and not `STATS` we will use this python3 script for it :

 ```python
 #!/usr/bin/env python3